-Once the job has finished, a new file will have been created.
-The slurm-XX.out file will contain the program's output and provide troubleshooting information in the event that there was a problem with the execution.
+Once the job has finished, two new files will have been created.
+The run.sh.oXX file will contain the program's output and run.sh.eXX will provide troubleshooting information in the event that there was a problem with the execution.
+If the program executes successfully, run.sh.eXXX will be empty.